How much does student accommodation cost?

 You can find a full guide to student finance on the Government website.

-What kind of insurance does a student need?
+What kind of insurance do I need as a student?

 Students should consider protecting their belongings with student contents insurance, which covers everything from clothing and books to mobile phones and laptops.